Seaton Delaval Hall

-To view in VR mode make sure ‘autorotate’ is enabled on your phone.
+To view on your phone in VR mode first make sure ‘autorotate’ is enabled.

-Open the scene with the link here below and then click on the cardboard ‘VR’ icon that appears at the bottom on the menu bar.
+Open the scene with the link here below and then click on the ‘VR’ goggles icon that appears on the menu bar at the bottom of the screen.

-Turn your phone onto its side and place your phone inside a VR viewer.
+Turn your phone onto its side and place it inside the VR viewer.